ayushais/deep_3d_descriptor/README.md

 make
 ```

-In case PCL 1.8 is not found, use -DPCL_DIR variable to specify the path of PCL installation
+In case PCL 1.8 is not found, use -DPCL_DIR variable to specify the path of PCL installation.
 ```
 cmake .. -DPCL_DIR:STRING=PATH_TO_PCLConfig.cmake
 ```